For activating SAP Focused RUN monitoring functionalities on an SAP ABAP system you need to perform Simple System Integration of SAP ABAP Systems

 Note: When you perform SSI for the main technical system , it will automatically perform the SSI for all the underlying components in the system hierarchy.
 That is, if you perform SSI for Application Server ABAP, it will also perform the SSI for the system’s database.
 However the if you perform first the SSI of the system’s database it will not automatically perform the SSI of the main technical system and you will again have to perform the SSI for the technical system again separately.

 Focused Run also provides even higher level of automation by allowing to perform SSI at a time for multiple systems.
-In our future blog we will explain how you can perform mass SSI.
+Mass update is explained in this blog.